TPei/rbac.cr/README.md

 class UserWithDefaultRoles
   include Rbac::Roleable

-  def initialize(name : String)
+  def initialize
     has_roles :add
   end
 end

 # every instance now has this roles
-u = UserWithDefaultRoles.new("some existing argument")
+u = UserWithDefaultRoles.new
 u.roles # => [:add]

 # roles can of course still be extended for class instances